-Unfortunately no, because flex seal doesn’t have structural properties to fill up the crack.
+Unfortunately, no, because flex seal doesn’t have structural properties to fill up the crack.
 Though a thick layer can stop the leak, this will be temporary.
 The crack on the tub will keep widening over time and eventually break.

 So how do you fix a bathtub crack?

 The tips I’m about to share with you are for porcelain tubs.
-If you have metal bathtubs, you should have it welded to fix the crack.
+If you have metal bathtubs, you should have them welded to fix the crack.
 You can take it to a welding shop or call a professional to fix it in your home.

 Fixing a porcelain bathtub